avoevodin/sber_front_project/README.md

-### The degree project of JavaScript Frontend course of Sber University
+### The degree project of Sber University JavaScript Frontend course